lilylee221/Todolist-by-lily/README.md

 Todo List is a simple web application with dynamic calendar feature that users can add, edit and delete their tasks on the calendar and organize their daily life.

 ## Features
-  * Current time info in the header
+  * Live time info in the header
   * Daily random inpirational quote
   * Select day on the calendar
   * Add a new task